 HOW DOES CCTV MAKE US UNSAFE?

-Ever since local authorities implemented Town Centre CCTV Schemes some 20 years ago, criminals have learned how easy it is to counter CCTV systems.
+Ever since local authorities implemented Town Centre CCTV Schemes in the 1990s, criminals have learned how easy it is to counter CCTV systems.
 Also, they move their crime and disorder to areas where there are no cameras, or where they know the many cameras are not being watched.
 Whilst this may be good news for some, it is unfair for the many business and residential communities that are still living and working in fear.
 Even worse for today’s security climate, and a major security risk for any city, the high costs of fighting crime continues to soar, but such neglected areas can be a source of high crime.

 An Independent Governance Specialist for CCTV, Sydney Australia, said “Failure in one part of a Safe City system can lead to catastrophic events in other parts of the system.
 Displacement of crime is a classic example of this, where a juvenile getting away with misdemeanours and antisocial disorder, could lead to terrorism in their later life.”